How to Choose the Right Lubricant for Optimal Machine Performance

 5. Quality Control at the Reception

-• Test for contaminants, even in new oil.
+• Test for impurities, even in new oil.

-• Use filtration systems to remove impurities before use.
+• Use a filtration system to remove impurities before use.

-• Validate that the supplier adheres to quality standards.
+• Make sure that the supplier complies with quality standards.

 6. Lubricant Disposal

-• Work with suppliers to establish proper disposal methods.
+• Work with suppliers to create disposal options.

-• Ensure compliance with local environmental laws and standards.
+• Comply with all applicable local environmental laws and regulations.

-• Opt for recyclable or biodegradable lubricants where possible.
+• Choose recyclable or biodegradable lubricants if available.

 The Role of Lubrication in Maintenance